 - Demonstrates strong conceptual, organizational, problem-solving, and research capabilities.

 - Demonstrates experience and confidence in dealing with clients, regulators, and team members.

 - Rigorously detail-oriented and committed to accuracy.

-- Assists with administrative duties, such as training and supervision to meet project requirements.
+- Assists with administrative duties such as training and supervision to meet project requirements.

-- Provides presentation to cross-train younger staff.
+- Provides presentations to cross-train younger staff.

 Knowledge, Skills & Abilities:

 Demonstrates strong technical skills and expertise in a particular technical area within the cultural discipline.
 Demonstrates initiative, independent thinking, good problem-solving skills, and excellent field skills.
 Possesses strong leadership skills, ability to work independently and as a team member, and exemplary work habits, especially related to safety, common sense, punctuality, and adaptability.
 Demonstrates excellent organization and communication skills and experience managing multiple staff on projects.
 Demonstrates strong relationships with clients and confidence in consulting with agencies and regulators.
 Demonstrates strong and accurate writing skills, including experience writing environmental sections of CEQA and NEPA documents.
 Ability to provide guidance of relevant environmental statutes and regulations (e.g., CEQA, NEPA, Section 106, AB 52, SB 18, etc).
 Demonstrates experience in conducting surveys, Phase II and III excavations, and construction monitoring for cultural resources.
 Can hold permits for archaeological field studies from BLM, California State Parks, U.S. Forest Service and other permitting agencies.
 Demonstrates a commitment to safety and promote safe behavior.
 Provides positive and enthusiastic leadership/mentoring for younger staff.